 Galentine’s Day is around the corner!
 I don’t know about you, but I’m more of a Galentine’s Day fan these days than Valentine’s Day.
 Especially since having Emilia, time with my girlfriends is so treasured.
 I partnered with SoChatti and Personal Wine to design a chocolate and wine tasting party.
 While this post is sponsored, all opinions and ideas are my own.

 I’ve hosted ‘Girls Night In’ before.
-Everyone loved that theme, but I think I’ve fallen in love with this one even more!
+Everyone loved that theme, but I think I’ve fallen in love with a wine and chocolate tasting theme even more!
 While I themed it for Galentine’s Day [with the napkins], it could be done any time of year for a Girls’ Night.
+Any occasion is a great excuse for a chocolate and wine tasting!

 Having a baby has changed my game a bit.
 I don’t have as much time as I used to for pulling together tablescapes – I know what you’re thinking… um DUH.
 It’s been an adjustment for me though because I LOVE to fuss over tablescapes.